 Pre Primary is now compulsory and children who are of this age must enrol at a school.
 Kindergarten is not compulsory, however once your child is enrolled at school it is recommended they attend regulalry.
 Kindergarten is a good time to instil good attendance behaviours.
 Parents must endeavour to send their child to school regularly and provide the school with reasonable explanation for absences either by calling, texting, emailing the school or by sending in a note to explain.
 We recognise that parents are in the best place to judge their child’s ability to cope with the challenges of school life, and parents are able to negotiate with the class teacher a transition to school should it be required.

 Kindergarten is available to children who turn four years of age by June 30th in the year they are to attend.
 Kindy children begin an exciting learning journey that will help them reach their full potential in life.

-Students will attend four days a week, Mondays, Tuesdays, Thursdays and Fridays for the whole year.
+Students will attend three days a week, Mondays, Wednesdays and Fridays for the whole year.
 This gives students over the required 15 hours a week across the school year as required by the Education Department.

 Session Times: 8:50am – 3:05pm